Impeachment of Park Geun-hye: Verdict

-On 10 March 2017, 11.00 am KST, the Constitutional Court upheld the impeachment in a unanimous 8–0 decision read out by Acting Chief Justice Lee Jung Mi which formally ended Park's presidency, the first time that a sitting president was removed from the office since the creation of the Sixth Republic of South Korea after the country's democratization in 1987.
-As supporters and opponents of Park gathered outside the building for the verdict, the ensuing clashes between her supporters and police resulted in injuries, and three of them later died.
+On 10 March 2017, 11.00 am KST, the Constitutional Court upheld the impeachment in a unanimous 8–0 decision read out by Acting Chief Justice Lee Jung Mi, formally ending Park's presidency.
+The court found that Park broke the law by allowing Choi a role in state matters, and disregarded guidelines on state secrets by leaking several documents.
+According to the ruling, Park's actions "seriously impaired the spirit of...democracy and the rule of law."
+This marked the first time that a sitting president was removed from the office since the creation of the Sixth Republic of South Korea after the country's democratization in 1987.
+Both supporters and opponents of Park had gathered outside the Constitutional Court building for the verdict.
+Three died and dozens were injured as a result of the ensuing clashes between her supporters and police.

 Aftermath

 As a result of impeachment, Park was stripped of her post-presidential benefits such as retirement pension, free medical services, state funding for her post-retirement office, personal assistants and a chauffeur, and right to burial at the Seoul National Cemetery after death.
 However, she is entitled to retain security protection under the Presidential Security Act.

 Park left the Blue House on the evening of 11 March and was welcomed to her home by supporters.
 She was arrested and placed into custody after an indictment by prosecutors on charges of bribery, abuse of power, coercion, and leaking government secrets on 31 March.

 After Park's removal from office, Prime Minister Hwang remained as Acting President.
 A presidential election was already scheduled for December 2017.
 However, it was advanced to 9 May 2017, as the constitution requires new elections within 60 days of a permanent presidential vacancy.
 In that election, Moon Jae-in was elected as the 12th president of South Korea.